Updated May 2020

-Is British productivity an issue in your company?
-If so, discover how to manage performance and our top tips to help you turn your business around.
+Discover how to manage performance and our top tips to help you propel your business through an increase in employee productivity.

-The subject of British productivity (or lack thereof) is the new hot topic.
-It’s being discussed in the newspapers, on the TV and, probably, in your own workplace.
-According to some sources, the average Briton works five days to achieve what a French worker produces in four — despite the fact that Brits work the longest hours in Europe.
+The subject of British productivity (or lack thereof) is not a new topic.
+Latest research published in the National Institute Economic Review, claims that there hasn’t been a bigger slow down in productivity growth since the beginning of the Industrial Revolution.
+According to some sources, the average Briton works five days to achieve what a French worker produces in four — even though Brits work the longest hours in Europe.

-This has caused quite a controversy and is prompting a lot of concern for business owners around the country.
-Thankfully, productivity is not a lost cause and there are a lot of effective performance management tips and tricks to get your employees and managers performing beyond your expectations.
-All that’s needed is a little patience and some dedication to change and progress.
+This will cause concern for business owners around the country, especially when considering the uncertain economic time we are in.
+Thankfully, productivity is not a lost cause, there are a lot of effective performance management tips and tricks to get your employees and managers performing beyond your expectations.
+Teaching how to manage performance well requires patience but it can improve overall profitability by as much as 20%.

 Simple, meaningful communication is the most effective employee performance management tool